 Vietnamese food is at the heart of Brno’s gastronomy scene.

-Secret Panda Circus was our retreat on more than one evening, and while not entirely a secret, finding it makes it so.
+Secret Panda Circus was our retreat on more than one evening, and while not entirely a secret, finding it makes it feel that way.
 Unmarked and unsigned on Šilingrovo nám, it’s not until you spot the red and gold circus curtain and ring the bell that you start your adventure.

 The secret Super Panda Circus Bar is a Brno favourite.

 From the unique welcoming to the entire cocktail making and show experience, Super Panda Circus is a core part of Brno’s inventive persona.
-So much so that it deserves its spot on the unique things to do in Brno list, but with a few details left unsaid.
+So much so that it deserves its place on the list of unique things to do in Brno, but with a few details left unsaid.
 We left with a bottle of Super Panda’s in-house distilled gin.

 At the circus of Brno’s secret bar, and its best.